Last updated 11/2/2021

-On September 23, 2021 Governor Inslee extended the housing stability bridge proclamation through October 31, 2021.
+Governor Inslee’s Bridge Proclamation that extended some protections after the eviction moratorium ended on October 31, 2021.
 The bridge proclamation was issued in June of this year to bridge the gap between the expired eviction moratorium and new protections and programs created by the state legislature.
-This is not an extension of the moratorium.
-Some evictions can resume and it is important for tenants to apply for rental assistance and seek legal support, especially if they receive an eviction notice.
+While we are disappointed that the Governor did not extend needed protections, it is important to know that rent assistance and other protections are available.
 Please help share this information in your community.